sbalian/quantum-random/README.md

 -0.8370871276247828
 ```

+Alternatively, you can `import QuantumRandom from qrandom` and use the class
+directly (just like `random.Random`).

 Under the hood, batches of quantum numbers are fetched from the API as needed
 and each batch contains 1024 numbers.
 If you wish to pre-fetch more, use
 `qrandom.fill(n)`, where `n` is the number of batches.